Dog Bite Cases

 - seek medical care for the victim, often with a cosmetic or plastic surgeon, to try to diminish permanent scarring and disfigurement;

-- contact a California Personal injury Attorney who can conduct a prompt investigation;
+- contact a Woodland Hills personal injury lawyer who can conduct a prompt investigation;

 - call the local Animal Control Department to determine the identity of the owner of the dog and find out if the dog had proper vaccinations.
 It may be necessary to quarantine the dog to determine if it has rabies.